Quantum state heralding using photonic integrated circuits with free electrons: Abstract

 \section{Abstract}

-Recently, integrated photonics has brought new capabilities to electron microscopy and been used to demonstrate efficient electron phase modulation and electron-photon correlations.
-Here, we quantitatively analyze the interaction strength between a free electron and a photonic integrated circuit with a heterogeneous structure.
-We adopt a dissipative QED treatment and show that with proper electron beam positioning and waveguide geometry, one can achieve near-unity coupling ideality to a well-defined spatial-temporal waveguide mode.
-Furthermore, we show that the frequency and waveform of the coupled mode can be tailored to the application.
-These features show that photonic integrated waveguides are a promising platform for free-electron quantum optics with applications like high-fidelity electron-photon entanglement, heralded single-electron and photon state synthesis.
+Recently, integrated photonic circuits have brought new capabilities to electron microscopy and been used to demonstrate efficient electron phase modulation and electron-photon correlations.
+Here, we quantitatively analyze the feasibility of high fidelity and high purity quantum state heralding using a free electron and a photonic integrated circuit with parametric coupling, and propose schemes to shape useful electron and photonic states in different application scenarios.
+Adopting a dissipative quantum electrodynamics treatment, we formulate a framework for the coupling of free electrons to waveguide spatial-temporal modes.
+To avoid multimode-coupling induced state decoherence, we show that with proper waveguide design, the interaction can be reduced to a single-mode coupling to a quasi-TM\textsubscript{00} mode.
+In the single-mode coupling limit, we go beyond the conventional state ladder treatment, and show that the electron-photon energy correlations within the ladder subspace can still lead to a fundamental purity and fidelity limit on complex optical and electron state preparations through heralding schemes.
+We propose applications that use this underlying correlation to their advantage, but also show that the imposed limitations for general applications can be overcome by using photonic integrated circuits with an experimentally feasible interaction length, showing its promise as a platform for free-electron quantum optics.

-Quantum coherent coupling between disparate physical systems is required for a future quantum network~\cite{Kimble2008}.
-Proposed architectures generally use photonic links~\cite{QuICs} to connect different systems due to the potential for long-range transmission through optical fibers and robustness to decoherence from thermal environments.
-Photonic links have been realized in systems ranging from superconducting qubits~\cite{Mirhosseini2020,Andrews2014}, solid state spins~\cite{Sipahigil2016,Wan2020}, ultra coherent mechanics~\cite{Gregory20,Riedinger2018}, and atomic systems~\cite{ionIC,Brand13,itay14,Tiecke2014,Brekenfeld2020}, where each offers unique features and advantages to be utilized in quantum networks.
+Quantum coherent coupling between distinct physical systems harnesses the advantages and strengths of the different systems in order to better explore new phenomena and potentially develop novel quantum technologies~\cite{Kimble2008,Wallquist_2009}.
+Photonic links~\cite{QuICs} are most commonly used to connect different systems due to the potential for long-range transmission through optical fibers and robustness to decoherence from thermal environments, and have been realized in systems ranging from superconducting qubits~\cite{Mirhosseini2020,Andrews2014}, solid state spins~\cite{Sipahigil2016,Wan2020}, ultra coherent mechanics~\cite{Gregory20,Riedinger2018}, and atomic systems~\cite{ionIC,Brand13,itay14,Tiecke2014,Brekenfeld2020}, where each offers unique features and advantages to be utilized in a hybrid quantum system.
 One key aspect of all these systems is the ability to enact high-fidelity quantum control of the interaction with well-defined optical modes.